How to Record Family Stories: A Complete Guide

 Choose the Right Moment

 The best recordings happen when your loved one is relaxed and alert.
 Mid-morning often works well for seniors, after breakfast but before fatigue sets in.
-According to a 2025 geriatric care study, cognitive clarity peaks between 9 AM-11 AM for adults over 70, making this the optimal window for memory recall.² Avoid times right after medical appointments or when they might be distracted.
+Research from the Journals of Gerontology and Baycrest's Rotman Research Institute confirms that older adults perform best on cognitive and memory tasks in the morning, making mid-morning the optimal window for story recall.² Avoid times right after medical appointments or when they might be distracted.

 Set Up Your Space

 Find a quiet room with comfortable seating.
 Turn off televisions, silence phones, and close windows if there's traffic noise.
-Good recordings need minimal background noise, your kitchen might be noisier than you realize.
+Good recordings need minimal background noise; kitchens are often louder than they seem.

 Simple Gear Checklist